Mitigating Multimodal Hallucinations via Gradient-based Self-Reflection: Ablation Study

 \textbf{Co-occurrence Bias Analysis}.
 Fig.~\ref{fig:cr_example} shows an example where mPLUG-Owl2 incorrectly predicts `dining table' due to the presence of a `chair'.
 In Fig.~\ref{fig:cr_vis}, the influence of individual visual tokens on hallucinated prediction $I_{ms}(\text{`table'})$ and $I_{ms}(\text{`chair'})$ shows that they share the same most influential visual token: $s=24$.
+These visualizations indicate that the influence distribution over tokens is typically sharply peaked, so selecting the single most influential token gives a clean and interpretable attribution signal while reducing noise from low-influence tokens.
 We further collected 100 chair-only and 100 table-only images from MSCOCO evaluation dataset \cite{lin2014microsoft}.

-Results in Fig.~\ref{fig:cr_100} indicate that when only `chair' or `table' exists in the image, the hallucination rate for the other object is $23.5\%$, with a $31.9\%$ rate of sharing the same most influential token.
-This indicates that the `Same Most Influential Token' phenomenon is common in co-occurrence hallucinations.
-Our GACD effectively reduces the hallucination where both `table' or `chair' are predicted in single-object images.
+Results in Fig.~\ref{fig:cr_100} show that when only a `chair' or `table' exists in the image, the other object is hallucinated in $23.5\%$ of cases, with $31.9\%$ sharing the same most influential token, indicating that the `Same Most Influential Token' phenomenon is common in co-occurrence hallucinations.
+Our GACD effectively reduces such hallucination where both `table' or `chair' are predicted in single-object images.

 \textbf{Component Analysis}.
 To assess the effectiveness of each component in our proposed method, we conducted the following variants: 1) Visual Amplification (VA) only: visual amplification is applied to all visual tokens ($\mathbf{t}^v$), including during noun predictions.
 2) Co-occurrence Hallucination Reduction (CR): object-related visual tokens are detected, and $\mathbf{t}^u$ is amplified during noun predictions.
 3) Our full model, with early stopping (ES).
 Tab.~\ref{tab:ablation} demonstrates that each component of our method contributes to the overall performance.
 VA significantly reduces hallucinations while improving object recall.
 CR further mitigates co-occurrence bias, a residual form of the text-visual bias addressed by VA, resulting in additional hallucination reduction.
 Both VA and CR achieve these gains without introducing trade-offs.
-When necessary, the ES mechanism shortens outputs to effectively reduce hallucinations, with only a slight recall trade-off that remains acceptable for most MLLMs.
+When necessary, the ES mechanism shortens outputs to effectively reduce hallucinations, with only a slight recall trade-off.